HL7/fhir-qi-core/pages/index.md

 reference to a Patient resource.
 In QI-Core, most references are constrained to QICore-profiled resources.
 For example, QICore-Encounter.patient must point to a Patient resource that conforms to the QICore-Patient profile.
 Consequently, any extensions or bindings expected to exist in QICore-Patient are also present in the resource pointed to by Encounter.patient.
-References to QI-Core extensions accessed through references, such as Encounter.patient.veteranMilitaryStatus, are guaranteed to be valid.
-References to resources that do not currently have QI-Core profiles are not constrained, and as such, only the core FHIR properties and bindings are guaranteed to exist.
+References to QI-Core extensions accessed through references are guaranteed to be valid.
+References to resources that do not currently have
+QI-Core profiles are not constrained, and as such, only the core FHIR properties and bindings are guaranteed to exist.

 A particular problem occurs when a resource reference permits any type of resource, such as Encounter.indication.
 When